What is "The" Inca Trail?

-- If you are out of shape, reserving a hike is a great motivator to get back on track with your fitness plan.
+- If you are out of shape, reserving a hike is a great motivator to get back on track with your fitness goals.

 - Altitude affects everyone differently and there is no way to acclimatize in advance when arriving from sea level.
 All our hiking tour packages start with 2 days in Cusco (11,000 ft/3413 m) to allow acclimatization prior to hiking.
 If you're making your own arrangements, be sure to schedule time to adjust to the altitude.
 The good news is that the altitude at the trail head is 9000' /2743 m, which is lower than Cusco 11,000' /3350 m.

 - If you're hiking the 2-day trail, there is a time limit for the hike.
 The day begins by driving about 1.5 hours from your hotel in Cusco to the train station in Ollantaytambo.
-We normally book trains around 7 am.
+We normally book trains around 7:45 am.
 This means you get on the trail about 1.5-2 hours later.
-And you must be through the exit gate at Machu Picchu by 5:15 pm to get the last shuttle bus down to the village where your hotel is located.
+And you must be through the exit gate at Machu Picchu by 5:30 pm to get the last shuttle bus down to the village where your hotel is located.
 There are no cars or taxi service.
-The walk to the village is 1-2 hours.
-But it's mostly downhill!
+The walk to the village is 1-2 hours mostly downhill.
+It will be dark.

-This is a list of people who should definitely not hike the Inca Trail:
+This is a list of people who should definitely not hike the strenuous 4-day Inca Trail:

 - Anyone who has difficulty walking, whether it be on flat surfaces or inclines.